 Cook Islands do not have, and does not plan to have, any special national requirements over and above the applicable IMO, SOLAS, MARPOL and similar international rules and regulations.
 This means that owners and managers with multi-flag fleets do not have to keep track of and apply for additional procedures for ships under our flag.

 Classification Society: From January 2020 only IACS members accepted for Statutory Certificates for over 500 GT vessels.

 No need to send any original documents.
 No need for notarisation or other authentication of documents as all will be verified with issuing authority.

 For these vessels we can issue all certificates, incl.
 Hull & Machinery on case by case basis.

-Normal limit for registration is 25 years, but on a case by case basis even older can be registered.
+Normal limit for registration is 25 years, but on a case by case basis even somewhat older can be considered.

 Before approval for registration under Cook Islands flag, we are not only checking the history of the ship, but also same of her managers.
 Even a new-building can quickly be “destroyed” by bad management.

 It is of utmost importance that the ships we registered are of good standard and managed by competent managers.